department-of-veterans-affairs/va.gov-cms/READMES/https.md

 1. Click "Privacy and Security" in the left sidebar
 1. Click "Security" in the main section
 1. Scroll down and click on "Manage certificates" under the Advanced section
-1. Under the "Intermediate Certificate Authorities", click "Import" and select VA-Internal-S2-ICA1-v1.cer downloaded above
-1. Under the "Root Certificate Authorities", click "Import" and select VA-Internal-S2-RCA1-v1.cer downloaded above
+1. Under the "Root Certificate Authorities", click "Import" and select VA-Internal-S2-RCA2.cer downloaded above
 1. You may need to restart your browser (all windows) or your machine in order to for these certs to become active.

 ## HTTPS testing (locally)